Generating Executable Action Plans with Environmentally-Aware Language Models: APPROACH

 Each action step discussed so far is of the format \texttt{[Action] <Object names>}.
 For an agent to execute an action step, it needs to associate the object names in the step with objects in the environment.
-However, action plans generated without considering the environment often contain steps with object names that cannot be directly mapped to objects present in the environment, meaning the plan is not executable.
+However, action plans generated without considering the environment often contain object names that cannot be directly mapped to objects present in the environment, making the plan not executable.

-Prior research that is agnostic to environment information has often relied on approximate object associations, where a specific object is chosen randomly from a set of multiple objects with the same names for association with the action step.
-However, such random assignment of objects might not lead to executable or even correct action plans.
-As an alternative, object assignment may be performed in post-processing using hard-coded environment information \cite{huang2022language}.
-Many simulation platforms, including VirtualHome, used in this work \cite{puig2018virtualhome}, offer a way to associate objects using hard coded rules.
-However, it is unlikely that such information would be readily available in real-world robot deployments.
-Such systems are also difficult to evaluate as they rely on human evaluators to judge action plan correctness and executability; while human evaluations may provide significant feedback, humans often lack the complete knowledge of the environment and agent constraints necessary to properly evaluate an action plan.

-Instead, we propose a way to autonomously associate objects in the query environment with action steps during action plan generation, without the use of any hard-coded information.
-As a result, our action plans can be used directly in the query environment.
+We propose a way to autonomously associate objects in the query environment with action steps during action plan generation, using only a list of the objects present in the environment and their locations, without the use of any hard-coded information from the environment.
+As a result, our action plans can be executed directly in any query environment.
 Additionally, since our action plans consider the agent's environment, we are able to generate action plans for tasks that were previously infeasible.
 For example, a task ``set the table'' has an action plan with steps ``find a plate'', ``put plate on table'', ``grab cup'', ``put cup on table'', etc. repeated multiple times, each time for different ``plate'' and ``cup'' objects.
-A system that does not have any scene information may correctly generate an action plan that has these action steps repeated in a relevant order, but during execution all ``cup'' objects will be mapped to the same ``cup'' and all ``plate'' objects will be mapped to the same ``plate'', creating an incorrect execution result.
-Since our method can reason about the ``cup'' and ``plate'' objects in the scene (and their states), we can associate different objects of the same name with repeated action steps, leading to correct execution.
+A system that does not have any scene information may generate an action plan that has these action steps repeated in a correct order, but map all ``cup'' objects to the same ``cup'' and all ``plate'' objects to the same ``plate'' during execution, creating an incorrect final result.
+Since our method can distinguish among the ``cup'' and ``plate'' objects in the scene, we can associate different objects of the same name with repeated action steps, leading to correct execution.